 (b) Example of a site not meeting soil cleanup levels at the point of compliance.
 Assume the soil cleanup level for a hazardous substance at a site is 20 ppm.
 This means any soil exceeding 20 ppm at the applicable point of compliance must be remediated.
 Further assume the cleanup action consists of treating soil above 100 ppm and containing soil between 100 and 20 ppm.
 The 100 ppm concentration is a remediation level that defines which soil will be treated and which soil will be contained at the site.
 Even though contamination above the 20 ppm cleanup level remains at the site, if the cleanup action meets the requirements specified in WAC 173-340-740(6)(f) for soil containment actions, the cleanup action may be determined to comply with cleanup standards.

 (c) Example of site meeting groundwater cleanup levels at the point of compliance.
 Assume the groundwater cleanup level for a hazardous substance at a site is 500 ug/l and a conditional point of compliance is established at the property boundary.
 This means any groundwater exceeding 500 ug/l at the point of compliance must be remediated.
-Further assume the cleanup action consists of: Removing the source of the groundwater contamination (e.g., removing a leaking tank and associated soil contamination above the water table); extracting free product and any groundwater exceeding a concentration of 2,000 ug/l; and utilizing natural attenuation to restore the groundwater to 500 ug/l before it arrives at the property boundary.
+Further assume the cleanup action consists of: Removing the source of the groundwater contamination (such as removing a leaking tank and associated soil contamination above the water table); extracting free product and any groundwater exceeding a concentration of 2,000 ug/l; and utilizing natural attenuation to restore the groundwater to 500 ug/l before it arrives at the property boundary.
 The 2,000 ug/l concentration is a remediation level that defines which groundwater will be actively treated and which groundwater will be naturally attenuated at the site.
 As long as the groundwater meets the 500 ug/l cleanup level at the conditional point of compliance, the cleanup action may be determined to comply with cleanup standards.

 (d) Example of a site not meeting groundwater cleanup levels at the point of compliance.
 Assume the groundwater cleanup level at a site is 5 ug/l and a conditional point of compliance is established at the property boundary.
 This means any groundwater exceeding 5 ug/l at the point of compliance must be remediated.
 Further assume the remedial action selected for the site consists of: Vapor extraction of the soil to nondetectable concentrations (to prevent further groundwater contamination); extraction and treatment of groundwater with concentrations in excess of 100 ug/l; and installation of an air stripping system to treat groundwater at a water supply well beyond the property boundary to less than 5 ug/l.
 Further assume the groundwater cleanup level will not be met at the conditional point of compliance (the property boundary).
 The concentration of 100 ug/l is a remediation level that defines which groundwater will be treated on site.
 In this example, the remedial action is an interim action, not a cleanup action, because it does not comply with cleanup standards (that is, it does not achieve the 5 ug/l cleanup level at the conditional point of compliance).